Preschool Overview and Application

 Our engaging program encourages the social, emotional, physical, creative, spiritual, and cognitive development of the whole child.
 We proudly focus on teaching our students our core values of kindness, honesty, respect, and compassion.
 These values are integrated into the daily routines that form a strong basis for all our academic and social/emotional learning throughout the school year.

 Our preschool teachers focus on each child’s age and stage of development, help each child meet the goals that are right for him or her, and value and include each child’s family, language, and culture.
 Materials, activities, and strategies are chosen and adapted with these outcomes in mind.
-Teachers plan activities and experiences that build upon, support and enhance children’s well-being; a sense of belonging; confidence in their capacities to explore and learn; growing skill in communication; and the opportunity to contribute to the life of the classroom.
+Teachers plan activities and experiences that build upon, support and enhance children’s well-being; a sense of belonging; confidence in their capacities to explore and learn; growing skills in communication; and the opportunity to contribute to the life of the classroom.

 Recent brain research points out the significance of creating patterns and assisting children in figuring out the connections to learning.
 Learning is an integrated process.
 Jane Healy, a child development expert, says, “I’m increasingly convinced that patterns are the key to intelligence.
 Patterning information means really organizing and associating new information with previously developed mental hooks.”
 A theme-based model encourages children to form those patterns.
 When all the learning activities are connected around a “theme,” children see how learning is interconnected.
-For example, science isn’t just a subject that stands alone, but is very closely related to reading, math, and social studies.
+For example, science isn’t just a subject that stands alone but is very closely related to reading, math, and social studies.
 Our program promotes children’s knowledge and skills, helping them make connections about the world around them.

 Click this link to read more about our Preschool Program.